 Though there are many kinds of springs, helical springs are the most common, and their application is widespread.
 From machinery and consumer products to industrial equipment and transportation—anything with a machine will likely have a spring inside it.
-Springs are a valued device that because they can store mechanical energy.
+Springs are a valued device because they can store mechanical energy.
 Varying types have been in use since the beginning of recorded time, from simple snare traps to the bow and arrow to leaf springs, some argue that the use of springs dates back to the Stone Age.
 Yet, it was not until 1763 that the invention of the helical spring occurred.
 A near century later, 1857, the first steel coil spring was produced.
 From that point forward, helical springs played an important role in the Industrial Revolution and in industries today.

 What is a Helical Spring?

 The simple answer is that helical springs are elastic coils.
 Thus, helical springs are also referred to as coil springs.
 They are formed by a tightly wound helical coiled wire into a cylindrical spring.
 Their unique design can absorb, eject, or maintain a force or energy between surfaces.
 Once the energy has been released, the elastic coil returns to its original helix-shaped form.
 Helical springs functionality can be easily highlighted by the sheer amount of applications that the spring has in all areas of modern life.